neeooneeoon/nestjs-angular-training-app/README.md

-## NestJs - Angular Training App - Courses Manager
+## Courses Manager - NestJs/Angular Training App

+This app is based on the boilerplate of ["NestJs In Practice" course](https://github.com/angular-university/nestjs-course/tree/1-start)

 # Running NestJs Backend Server